huggingface/blog/sentiment-analysis-python.md

 #### 4. Analyzing new data with the model

-Now that we have trained a model for sentiment analysis, let's use it to analyze new data and get predictions! 🤖
+Now that you have trained a model for sentiment analysis, let's use it to analyze new data and get predictions! 🤖

 First, let's upload the model to the Hub: